syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/row/row.md

 {% endtabs %}

-> You can refer to our [`ASP.NET MVC Tree Grid`](https://www.syncfusion.com/aspnet-mvc-ui-controls/tree-grid) feature tour page for its groundbreaking feature representations.
-You can also explore our [`ASP.NET MVC Tree Grid example`](https://ej2.syncfusion.com/aspnetmvc/TreeGrid/Overview#/material) to knows how to present and manipulate data.
+>Please refer to our [`ASP.NET Core Tree Grid`](https://www.syncfusion.com/aspnet-core-ui-controls/tree-grid) feature tour page for its groundbreaking feature representations.
+You can also explore our ASP.NET Core Tree Grid example [`ASP.NET Core Tree Grid example`](https://ej2.syncfusion.com/aspnetcore/TreeGrid/Overview#/material) to learn how to present and manipulate data.